ashu0992sharma/UrlShortener/README.md

 ### Dependencies ###

 * Python 3.x
-* PostGreSQL above 9.4
+* mongodb

 ### Getting Started ###

-* Create a user for postgres : "createuser root "
-* Create a db for the application : "createdb url_shortener"
+* Create a db for the application : "use url_shortener"
 * Set password for the database : <DB_PASSWORD>